 Choosing a Safe Supplement

-One way to find a safe, reliable supplement brand is to look for the USP or NSF seal on the label.
-These are third-party, not-for-profit organizations that ensure supplements contain what they claim without impurities.
+One way to find a safe, reliable supplement brand is to look for one that is third-party tested.
+These are not-for-profit organizations that ensure supplements contain what they claim without impurities.

-These seals show that the product has been tested by independent organizations who verify that it contains all its advertised ingredients without any contaminants.
+The product must be tested by independent organizations who verify that it contains all its advertised ingredients without any contaminants.

 When deciding which herb is right for you, it is important to consider factors like availability, cost, side effects, and more.
 To learn more about rhodiola vs ashwagandha and their potential uses, check out reputable sources like PubMed or your Registered Dietitian Nutritionist.